CBEP-SoCB-Details/CBEP_OA/Analysis/Diurnal_Analysis.md

 significance.

 Most other potential contrasts show even larger differences in diurnal patterns.
-WE will not produce graphics for those,.
+We will not produce graphics for those.
 The other two seasons that provide similar values for much of the day are summer and fall, yet even here, the patterns are clearly distinct.